nehal09-alt/SVU-Assessment.com/README.md

 A comprehensive web-based platform for **SWAMI VIVEKANANDA University (SVU)** designed to manage student registration, secure authentication, and academic assessments.
 The portal streamlines the student onboarding process and provides dedicated dashboards for both students and faculty to track assessments and academic progress efficiently.

+# Hot to start Project -
+  Extract all Folder / files
+  1. Npm start
+  it will live on Localhost:port/svuassessment.html

 ## 🎯 Project Overview

 SVU Assessment Portal is an educational technology solution built with **Node.js and Express.js** that digitizes the student registration and assessment management process.
 It provides a secure, user-friendly platform for students to register, authenticate, and access their academic information, while faculty can manage student records and assessments seamlessly.